 - Unified Object Behaviour –

-and better aligns with Zod’s philosophy of explicitness. - Enhanced Metadata APIs –
+.passthrough()replaces.nonstrict()and better aligns with Zod’s philosophy of explicitness. - Enhanced Metadata APIs –

-. - Error Handling Revamp – new
+meta()supersedes several ad-hoc helpers such as.describe(). - Error Handling Revamp – new

-export path and richer error objects. - Union & Intersection Updates – explicit helpers (
+ZodErrorexport path and richer error objects. - Union & Intersection Updates – explicit helpers (

-calls. - Ecosystem Clean-up – deprecated utilities removed, smaller bundle size, faster parse times.
+z.union,z.intersection) over chained.or()/.and()calls. - Ecosystem Clean-up – deprecated utilities removed, smaller bundle size, faster parse times.

 Getting started